slavkovskis/Spring_Boot_Movie_App/README.md

 While the initial concept is not my original idea, this implementation showcases expanded functionality and advanced use of Spring Boot.

 # Technologies Used
-- Spring Boot: For building the backend application.
+- Spring Boot
-- Spring Security: To manage user authentication and access control.
+- Spring Security
-- Thymeleaf: As the templating engine for dynamic web pages.
+- Thymeleaf
-- Bootstrap: To design a responsive and user-friendly interface.
+- Bootstrap

 Feel free to explore the code and provide any feedback!